qiyuw/PeerCL/README.md

 ```

 ## Evaluation
-Evaluate the model by `python evaluation.py --model_name_or_path MODEL_NAME --mode test --pooler cls_before_pooler`. `MODEL_NAME` here can be any name or path of the well-trained model.
+Evaluate the model by `python evaluation.py --model_name_or_path qiyuw/pcl-bert-base-uncased --mode test --pooler cls_before_pooler`. `qiyuw/pcl-bert-base-uncased` here can be any name or path of the well-trained model.

 The results of unsupervised PCL on STS bencemarks are as follows:
 Model        | STS12 | STS13 | STS14 | STS15 | STS16 | STSBenchmark | SICKRelatedness |  Avg. |